Duō Miè Kingdom: Interpretation

 No additional evidence about Duō Miè has been found, and its identification remains disputed.
-However, since it bordered west of Tou Yuan, if Tou Yuan was on the eastern coast of the Bay of Bangkok as cited by Lawrence P. Briggs, or at Lopburi as said by Tatsuo Hoshino, Duō Miè should be situated on the western Menam Valley in central Thailand.
+However, since it bordered west of Tou Yuan, if Tou Yuan was on the eastern coast of the Bay of Bangkok as cited by Lawrence P. Briggs; particularly Lopburi as said by Tatsuo Hoshino, or Si Mahosot by Piriya Krairiksh, Duō Miè should be situated on the western Menam Valley in central Thailand.
 On the other hand, if Tou Yuan was in the upper Tanintharyi Coast, Duō Miè should be somewhere in the Irrawaddy Delta.